Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Periodic and Ergodic Spectral Problems'', where work on this paper was partially undertaken.
-He is also grateful to Professor Graeme Milton for suggesting the problem studied in this article, and to the Department of Mathematics, University of Utah, for the hospitality during his visit there in May 2015.
+The author is grateful for the financial support of the Engineering and Physical Sciences Research Council: Grant EP/L018802/2 ``Mathematical foundations of metamaterials: homogenisation, dissipation and operator theory''.
+He is also grateful to the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Periodic and Ergodic Spectral Problems'', where work on this paper was partially undertaken, to Professor Graeme Milton for suggesting the problem studied in this article, and to the Department of Mathematics, University of Utah, for hospitality.